 During 2004, she joined Shanduka Energy Ltd. as Managing Director, but not long after that, Mahanyele became the Chief Officer of the Shanduka Group.
 After working for seven years as Chief Officer, her mentor and Shanduka Group leader, Cyril Ramaphosa, appointed Phuti Mahanyele as the CEO of the Shanduka Group.

 Today Phuti Mahanyele is a part of the Naspers global management team as the CEO, South Africa.

 Mahanyele reports directly to the Group CEO of Naspers, Bob van Dijk.
 She is based in Johannesburg where she leads the day-to-day business in South Africa and represents the company’s interests in the country.
 Mahanyele is also be responsible for the newly announced units within the company, Naspers Foundry and Naspers Labs, which aim to stimulate the local tech sector and tackle youth unemployment.

 “I am thrilled to be joining Naspers at such a pivotal time for the group and for South Africa and look forward to adding value to the group in realising its strategy in South Africa.”

 Phuti is an inspiration to all South African women.
 She came from a township in Johannesburg, and today she’s 48 years old and running the largest technology investors company in South Africa.
 Now that’s pretty impressive.

-When looking at Mahanyele’s career it is easy to see that she is fearless.
-Mahayele is an inspiration to all women to be fearless leaders who take advantage of time to peruse their dreams head on, no matter what.
+When looking at Mahanyele’s career, it’s easy to see that she is fearless.
+Mahanyele is an inspiration to all women to be fearless leaders who take advantage of time to pursue their dreams head on, no matter what.

-If Phuthi Mahanyele can do it, so can you.
+If Phuti Mahanyele can do it, so can you.